d2l-ai/d2l-en/chapter_attention-mechanisms/attention-scoring-functions.md

 and key $\mathbf{k}_i$
 is computed by
 the softmax operation of
-an attention function $a$ that maps two vectors to a scalar:
+an attention scoring function $a$ that maps two vectors to a scalar:

 $$\alpha(\mathbf{q}, \mathbf{k}_i) = \mathrm{softmax}(a(\mathbf{q}, \mathbf{k}_i)) = \frac{\exp(a(\mathbf{q}, \mathbf{k}_i))}{\sum_{j=1}^m \exp(a(\mathbf{q}, \mathbf{k}_j))} \in \mathbb{R}.$$

 As we can see,
-different choices of the attention function $a$ lead to different behaviors of attention pooling.
+different choices of the attention scoring function $a$ lead to different behaviors of attention pooling.
 In this section,
-we introduce two popular attention functions that we will use to develop more sophisticated attention mechanisms later.
+we introduce two popular scoring functions that we will use to develop more sophisticated attention mechanisms later.